Comparison

 TL;DR

-• Pick codetoimage if you render HTML/CSS you control (OG images, cards, templates), want an MCP server + npm CLI, or want to pay $7 instead of $17 at entry.
+• Pick codetoimage if you render HTML/CSS you control (OG images, cards, templates), want an MCP server + npm CLI, want a $9 entry plan, or want more renders per dollar from Hobby up (prepaid packs from $5, no subscription).

 • Pick ScreenshotOne if you need to screenshot live URLs (real web pages), want 11 output formats including video/PDF/Markdown, need 7 SDKs out of the box, or run Zapier/Make/n8n automations today.